Have you been diagnosed with Arrhythmia, or heart rhythm problems?

 Traditionally an electrophysiologist performing a cardiac ablation would use long, flexible tubes that are inserted through a vein or artery in the groin.
 These tubes will deliver RF (heat) or Cryo (cold) energy to isolate the abnormal electrical signals.
 The type of energy delivered is dependent on the kind of abnormal heart rhythm a patient is diagnosed with.

 When medication is not effective enough to keep the arrhythmia at bay, a cardiologist may suggest a cardiac ablation.
-A cardiac ablation is performed to restore the heart to a normal healthy rhythm.
+Cardiac ablation is performed to restore the heart to a normal healthy rhythm.
 Common types of cardiac ablations include:

 - Atrial flutter ablation